Skip to main content

 SS-Gruppenführer Dr. Dr. Otto Rasch

-Einsatzgruppe C consisted of an estimated 700 men
+Einsatzgruppe C consisted of approximately 700 men

 Death